 “This minimally invasive procedure is safe with long-term durability and a low-side effect profile,” Dr. Bentley says, while noting that aquablation should be considered for BPH patients who fail medication or those who prefer a surgical approach.
 “This procedure is also an option for men with larger prostates who might not be candidates for more traditional approaches that have size limitations.”

-Aquablation has been available at Cleveland Clinic for approximately six months and during that time more than 40 patients have benefited from aquablation.
+Aquablation has been available at Cleveland Clinic since early 2023, and a growing number of patients continue to benefit from the procedure.
 Given the positive outcomes to date, there are plans to expand its use and availability across the network.

 After the procedure, Dr. Bentley typically conducts follow-up visits at two and six weeks.
 At that time, urine flow is evaluated and compared to pre-procedure assessments.
 Additionally, the American Urological Association (AUA) symptom score is also measured.